algorithm-helper/algorithm-helper/content/categories/data-structures/lists/introduction.md

 where repeated values are allowed, and the ordering in which the values are arranged.
 Some properties we may want to define on a list is `size`/`length`, which represents the number of elements contained in the list.
-We may want to define `head`/`first`, which is a pointer to the first element in the list, or similarly `tail`/`last`, which is a pointer to the last element in the list.
+We may want to define `head`/`first`, which is a reference to the first element in the list, or similarly `tail`/`last`, which is a reference to the last element in the list.

 From Wikipedia: